joemiller/creds/README.md

 ------------

 - bash >= 3.2
-- gpg (tested with 2.0.x but might work with 1.4.x)
+- gpg (tested with 2.0 and 2.1 but might work with 1.4)

 Tested on Mac OSX 10.11 with `gpg2` installed from homebrew, but should work on most platforms with the above requirements.